munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 46: Aug 12, 2019
 1. Had a virtual meetup with @Aarthi Alagammai and @Bhadresh Savani and we discussed our progress with the project showcase
 2. Continued working the project showcase challenge

+### Day 47: Aug 13, 2019
+1. Read an article on Handy, hand detection with OpenCV on Medium.
+2. Continued cleaning some data Twitter manually